Winnipeg Jets, World Hockey Association (WHA)

 For the remaining four seasons, the Jets would be the class of the WHA.
 Bobby Hull gave up on his coaching duties, with Bobby Kromm now assuming the role.
 Willy Lindstrom and Mats Lindh joined in 1975-76, and the high-powered Jets won 52 games that season.
 Both Hull and Hedberg scored 50 or more goals, while linemate Nilsson joined the other two as 100-point producers.
 In the 1976 Playoffs, the Jets took apart all challengers and defeated defending champ Houston in four straight in the final round, securing their first Avco Cup Championship.

-The 1976-77 club fared well, but lost Bobby Hull for half the season as he suffered a broken wrist early in the year.
-Anders Hedberg scored 70 goals, including 51 in the Jets' first 49 games.
-The Jets had no trouble with the rest of the league, and went as far as the final round.
-However, an inspired Quebec Nordiques club bested the Jets in seven games for the 1977 crown, arguably the best final round in the league's history.
 The Jets spent December 1976 participating in the Izvestia Tournament in Moscow, the first North American team to take part in the USSR's most prestigious hockey tournament.
 It would be the start of a series of visits between teams from the WHA to Europe, and teams from Europe playing in North America.
 The Jets did not fare well in the Izvestia Tournament.
 Promised a few extra quality players from the other WHA clubs, they got none, and the travel and extra time for what was essentially an exhibition series wore on the Jets.
 In their first game back from Europe, the Jets were pounded 12-3 by Quebec.
 Bobby Kromm left the team upon the season's end.

-The 1977-78 team might have been the best Jets team of the WHA.
+The 1977-78 team might have been the best team in the WHA's history.
 The Hull-Nilsson-Hedberg "Hot Line" produced hundred-point seasons for each, and a deep supporting cast included Willy Lindstrom (30 goals) and Kent Nilsson (42 goals, 107 points).
 Coached now by Larry Hillman, the Jets scored a league-record 381 goals and reeled off winning streaks of 11 and 15 games to run away with the league's best record.
 In the playoffs, the Jets put aside New England in five games to win the 1978 crown and their second in three years.
 Unfortunately for Winnipeg fans, Anders Hedberg and Ulf Nilsson signed to play for the New York Rangers the following season.

 In July 1978, the Jets essentially merged with the Houston Aeros franchise, purchasing thirteen players including Morris Lukowich, Terry Ruskowski, Rich Preston and Scott Campbell.
 These quality players would help balance the loss of Ulf Nilsson and Anders Hedberg, and after just a few games into the 1978-79 season, the loss of Bobby Hull, who decided to retire.
 Not unsurprisingly, the "Aero-Jets" took time to meld into a cohesive unit, winning and losing games equally often.
 Other players stepped up: Lukowich (65 goals), Preston and Ruskowski had strong seasons, as did Kent Nilsson (107 points) and Peter Sullivan, who broke through for 46 goals.
-Late in the season, Tom McVie took over as coach, and the Jets signed veteran netminder Gary Smith from the failed Indianapolis club.
-The changes seemed to give the Jets some spark, and the team finished strongly, with 39 wins and third place.
-In the 1979 playoffs, the exciting Edmonton Oilers seemed to have the inside track on the championship, but the Jets channeled their winning knowledge, as well as that of the Aeros, to outplay the Oilers, and win their third Avco Cup, the last the league would offer.

 In 1979, the Jets entered the NHL along with Edmonton, New England and Quebec.
 At first, the Jets performed poorly, including a 9-win season in 1980-81, but in time, built a strong club led by Dale Hawerchuk that made the Jets competitive, albeit with a frustrating tendency to lose in the first round of the Stanley Cup Playoffs every year.
-In 1996, the Jets left Winnipeg and relocated to Phoenix, Arizona, becoming the Coyotes.
-The NHL would not return to Winnipeg until 2011, when the Atlanta Thrashers transferred and assumed the Jets nickname.

 • Article: How the Jets Became a Publicly-Owned Team